Kinesio Taping Therapy

 There are different versions of this therapy.
 They depend on how the tape is applied.
 Physiotherapists determine the application and shape of the taping depending on the size of the injured muscles and the desired results.
 Here are the most common types of applying Kinesio taping –

-• “Y” Tape Application: Physiotherapists use the “Y” tape application method when they need to prevent or enable muscle stimuli.
+• “Y” Tape Application: Physiotherapists use the “Y” tape application method when they need to prevent or enable muscle stimulation.
 The Y-shaped taping surrounds the target muscle and provides adequate relief.
-This application method is ideal for fascial corrections (directing movement of injured fascia).
+This application method is ideal for fascial corrections (directing the movement of injured fascia).
+It’s useful for muscles that need guidance in movement, such as the trapezius or forearm extensors, and helps redistribute stress more evenly.

 Risks of Kinesio Taping Therapy